igorkll/custom-debian-initramfs-init/README.md

     Window.SetBackgroundBottomColor(0.4, 0.70980392156863, 0.98039215686275);
 }
 ```
+you can also change the mode that will be set when performing your "updatescript.sh"
+adding a file "/updatescript/updatethememode.sh" it will be called after initializing the plymouth daemon,
+but before the show-splash.
+it can be used to change the logo mode when running updatescript. if there is no file, the "plymouth change-mode --system-upgrade" command will be executed.

 ## additional utilities that should also be in initramfs for this script to work properly
 "custom_init_hook.sh" copies the necessary files along with the dependencies to initramfs by itself